thoughtbot/superglue/docs/recipes/vite.md

 And finally, one of the more manual process of using superglue is the [manual build] of your `page_to_page_mapping.js` file.
-We can improve the developer experience by removing that step by by using this snippet:
+We can improve the developer experience by removing that step by using this snippet:

 [manual build]: ../configuration